Ange Postecoglou has made an instant impact as Tottenham manager. The team look unrecognisable to the miserable mess they were at times last season.

 After a debut season to forget, Bissouma has kicked on under Postecoglou and looks like he could yet become a successful signing for the club.

-The 26-year-old has played almost every minute of Spurs’ strong start to the 2023-24 Premier League campaign and arguably been their best player so far.
+The 27-year-old has played almost every minute of Spurs’ strong start to the 2023-24 Premier League campaign and has been among their standout players.

 Pape Matar Sarr